 When flushed, a valve at the bottom of the tank opens, allowing water from the tank to flow down into the bowl and push the wastewater out through a siphon, situated at the bottom of the bowl.

 With regards to design, you will have a choice of two-piece and one-piece tank toilets.
-In either case, to will find tank toilets to be relatively cheaper, as compared to tankless models.
+In either case, you will find tank toilets to be relatively cheaper, as compared to tankless models.

-These are costlier but more appealing than tank toilets.
-Similar to the tank toilets, water has to be delivered at high speeds to force the waste down the drain in a tankless toilet.
+These are more expensive but are more appealing than tank toilets.
+Similar to tank toilets, water has to be delivered at high speeds to force the waste down the drain in a tankless toilet.